ZebraDevs/DataWedge-Ionic-Demo/README.md

 ##  Use

-There are two sections to the UI, at the top you can configure scanning attributes such as chosing the supported decoders.
+There are two sections to the UI, at the top you can configure scanning attributes such as choosing the supported decoders.
 Note that some configuration features will require a minimum version of Datawedge.
 You can initiate a soft trigger scan using the floating action button.

-**ALL** versions of Datawedge support scanning bardodes.
+**ALL** versions of Datawedge support scanning barcodes.